Artist

 BIO

-Darren Emenau’s creations have emerge through unharnessed and playful explorations of ceramic form and materials for over 20 years.
-His lush surfaces are saturated with nature’s grace, and the elegance of his work seems effortless and disguises the technical skill required for creating such elemental forms.
 Developed through intense experimentation, Emenau’s works are remarkable for their colour saturation.
 Hues range from acidic yellow-green to intense blue tones, and from mossy green to pale peach-pink.
 As a result of his glaze application, and transformation in the kiln, the raised cracked textures bring to mind lichen, bark or the parched, cracked earth.
 Emenau affirms that rustic can also be delicate and sophisticated.

-His dedication to exploration and experimentation has awarded him with consistent recognition for his art practice and professional achievements over the past 20 years, with numerous international awards, grants, publications and exhibitions.
+His dedication to exploration and experimentation has awarded him with consistent recognition for his art practice and professional achievements over the past 25 years, with numerous international awards, grants, publications and exhibitions.

 Over the last few years, Emenau had solo exhibitions at the University of Maine Museum of Art in Bangor, Maine, USA, the Saskatchewan Craft Council, Saskatoon, SK, Canada.
 The Beaverbrook Art Gallery in Fredericton, and at Jones Gallery in his home city of Saint John, NB, Canada.
 Upcoming exhibition will be at Gallery 501 in Albeta, CA in October 2023.
+Emenau was also shown at Collect Art Fair 2024 in London, England.

-Emenau has also participated in the International Craft Biennale in South Korea, and the 3rd International Ceramic and Glass Exhibition in Turkey.
-He has had annual solo exhibitions for most years of his career.
 Recently Emenau's work was featured in the international publication, Wood-Fired Ceramics 100 Contemporary Artists, along with publications in Ceramics Monthly and Ceramics Art and Perception.
 Most recently, his work was featured in Gifts of the Earth: Crafting Ceramics from Maritime Mud in Canadian Art.